 Waterfalls are simply beautiful structures when built appropriately.
 The variety in design concepts, materials you can use, and where you place the waterfall in your pool structure are nearly endless.
 A good waterfall can help your pool stand out among everyone else.
 Personally, I’m a fan of using natural stone to construct waterfalls – it blends in with the surrounding landscape very well.

 Here are some of the potential drawbacks of waterfalls that you’ll want to keep in mind.

-As with any additional water features that you add to your pool, a waterfall adds more maintenance tasks to your regular to-do list.
+As with any additional water features you add to your pool, a waterfall adds more maintenance tasks to your regular to-do list.
 If you are using stone, calcium and mineral deposits can build up at the base of the rocks that you’ll want to clean out regularly.
-Watch out for chemical erosion of stones as well.
+Watch out for the chemical erosion of stones as well.

 Waterfalls obviously add additional cost to your initial pool design and installation.
 Depending on the materials you use and design complexity, adding a waterfall could cost you anywhere from $2,000 to $20,000 on top of the cost for the rest of the pool.

 Okay, let’s get into some design concepts.